szymonmaslowski/modulik/modulik/README.md

 **modulik\<ModuleType>(modulePath[, options])**<br />
 **modulik\<ModuleType>(options)**

- - `ModuleType` (Only in Typescript) a type of the entity exported by the module
+ - `ModuleType` (only in Typescript) a type of the entity exported by the module.
+ Check out the [Simple typescript greetings app](../examples/greetings) to learn the details
  - `modulePath` *\<string>* Path to entry of the module.
 Specified file will be watched for changes
  - `options` *\<Object>*